101labs-tech/near-academy/src/frontend/src/pages/Courses/near101/Chapters/Chapter-2/course.md

 ## Execution capabilities

 Custom code is directly deployed to the blockchain and can be called by users.
-Validator nodes take care of execution and any interactions with the code are then saved on the blockchain.
+Validator nodes take care of the execution, and any interactions with the code are then saved on the blockchain.

 Permissionless protocols allow anyone to use the network as they want: run a validator node, create an account and interact with the network.
-Users of these networks cannot be barred on account of geography, income, gender, orientation or a host of other sociological and demographic factors.
+Users of these networks cannot be barred on account of geography, income, gender, orientation, or a host of other sociological and demographic factors.
 Value and digital assets can be transferred cross-border, quickly and efficiently, anywhere in the world. **The power of permissionless access cannot be overstated.**

 Permissionless blockchains like NEAR use rules that are programmatically open and fair rather than subjectively imposed by a single entity.
 Everything is fully verifiable through the blockchain.

-No central entity or government has the ability to shut down sites and services, because these are operated through a network of independent participants via consensus.
+No central entity or government has the ability to shut down sites and services because these are operated through a network of independent participants via consensus.

 ## New Mental Models

 A typical web application is programmed using a client–server structure.
-The user ("client") is provided services through an off-site server that is hosted by a third-party.
+The user ("client") is provided services through an off-site server hosted by a third-party.

 Applications are usually broken into logical chunks called "tiers", where every tier is assigned a role.
 Though many variations are possible, the most common structure is the three-tiered representation: presentation (front-end), application (back-end) and storage (database).

 **Decentralized applications** (or **dApps**) follow the same structure overall.
 The only difference is that the back-end gets enhanced by connecting it to public Web3 infrastructure.
 The front-end and the storage can be integrated in dApps just like in any other Apps.

 In a dApp, security and access are provided by cryptography (public/private keys) rather than username and password or oAuth.
-This approach is also called **passwordless identification**. **Users keep their identity through dApps** rather than having a different one in each or rely on third party identity management.
+This approach is also called **passwordless identification**. **Users keep their identity through dApps** rather than having a different one in each or rely on third-party identity management.

 <ImageContainer>
     <img alt="story_image_2_1" src="/images/chap_2_1.png">